wonarii/CART210-glossary/keywords/dns.md

 Therefore, all new media platforms in the form of websites, applications and other online formats require IP addresses and a corresponding domain name.
 Without the DNS, it would be much harder to navigate the Web and access new media content.

 #### TLDs and New Media Art
-The DNS allows artists to choose namespaces that corresponds to their work and specializations.
+The DNS allows artists to choose namespaces that correspond to their work and specializations.
 This creates room for artists to express themselves by using the DNS and namespaces as a way to establish a unique name reflecting their brand.

-Several examples for top-level domains avaiable for artists, designers and creators to buy include:[^wiki24list]
+Several examples of top-level domains available for artists, designers and creators to buy include:
+[^wiki24list]
 - **.actor**
 - **.art**
 - **.design**